Many Israelites return to Jerusalem after the exile and face some success alongside many spiritual and moral failures.

-Originally written together as a single book in the Jewish Scriptures, Ezra and Nehemiah document the fulfillment of God's promise that Israel will return home after 70 years of exile in Babylon and restore their ruined dwellings again.
+Originally written as a single book in the Jewish Scriptures, Ezra and Nehemiah document the fulfillment of God's promise of Israel's return home after 70 years of exile and the restoration of the temple.

 From the rubble

-Zerubbabel and Nehemiah both play a part in restoring God's Temple, while Zerubbabel takes charge over governing affairs, and Nehemiah rebuilds the Walls of Jerusalem.
-Ezra, a descendant of Aaron, arrives in Jerusalem later and instills God's laws to the post-Exile Jewish generation.
+Zerubbabel and Nehemiah play a key part in restoring God's temple, taking charge over governing affairs and rebuilding the walls of Jerusalem.
+Ezra, a descendant of Aaron, arrives in Jerusalem later and instills God's laws to the post-exile Jewish generation.

-Note how the people received revelation and responded after they listened to the Word of God that was being taught to them.
-This response is remarkably similar to Jesus' teachings about God's Kingdom centuries later, and His often-repeated phrase, "He who has an ear, let him hear..."
-The takeaway?
-Whether it's ancient Israel or our worship today, we all must receive a new heart from God and listen to Him.
+Note how the people responded after they received the message from God that was being taught to them.
+This response is remarkably similar to how people responded to Jesus' teachings about God's Kingdom centuries later.
+Whether it's ancient Israel or our worship today, we all must receive a new heart from God and listen to him.

 Return from Exile

 Fulfilling Jeremiah's prophecy, Persian King Cyrus allows the exiled Jews to return home.
-Zerubbabel, Nehemiah, and later Ezra travel to Jerusalem.
-Rebuilding Israel begins.
+Zerubbabel, Nehemiah, and Ezra travel to Jerusalem, and the rebuilding of Israel begins.

-Despite local opposition, Zerubbabel and the Jews successfully rebuild the Altar and God's Temple.
-They officially celebrate the Passover the first time in 70 years.
+Despite local opposition, Zerubbabel and the Jewish people successfully rebuild the altar and God's temple.
+They then officially celebrate the Passover for the first time in 70 years.

 Truth is revealed to the new Jewish generation as Ezra and Nehemiah teach them the Torah.
 Ezra and Nehemiah reform their community to practice holiness.